withaspirit/Sample-CRUD-Backend/README.md

 As this project is managed with [Maven](https://maven.apache.org/), the plugins and dependencies used are contained in the file `pom.xml`.
 Alternatively, an up-to-date list of dependencies can be found [on GitHub](https://github.com/cyberphoria/Sample-CRUD-Backend/network/dependencies).
 However, it does not include plugins.

 If the user is running the application with the [General Instructions](#general-instructions], full API documentation including UML Class Diagrams can be generated using UMLDoclet.
+UMLDoclet is not included in the Replit.

 To use UMLDoclet, [Graphviz](https://graphviz.org/download/) must be installed.
 To activate it, run `mvn install` in terminal.
 The documents generated are located in the folder `target/apidocs`.